spiral/docs/docs/en/keeper/components/autocomplete.md

 ![Simple Autocomplete](https://user-images.githubusercontent.com/16134699/103222721-b7c27180-4935-11eb-8406-8bdf21952c1e.png)

 Autocomplete uses the same API as DataGrids.
-Autocomplete by default only operates values, not labels, so in the pre-population phase it will make request to server to fetch the current labels.
+Autocomplete by default only operates values, not labels, so in the pre-population phase it will make a request to server to fetch the current labels.
 I.e. The sample above will make a request with `filter[id][]=1` body to `keeper/users/list` URL on load.

 To handle comma separated values on backend, implement a [value accessor](/component/data-grid#value-accessors)